 The Company applies the general taxation regime with the payment of tax from the taxable income.
 Income tax expense is accounted for using the current income tax method.
 The rate of tax on income from entrepreneurial activity for the year 2023 is equal to 12%.
-The main adjustment for taxable income arise from depreciation of fixed assets, provisions for loans and advances to customers and other assets and liabilities.
+The main adjustment for taxable income arises from depreciation of fixed assets and other assets and liabilities.